Trust PROCOM For Audit Ready DOT Compliance Support

 DOT Drug and Alcohol Testing Simplified

-As a trusted leader in drug and alcohol testing administration, we specialize in providing comprehensive services that meet the stringent requirements set forth by the Department of Transportation (DOT).
+As a trusted leader in DOT drug and alcohol testing administration, we specialize in providing comprehensive, DOT‑certified drug and alcohol testing services that meet the stringent requirements set forth by the Department of Transportation (DOT).
 Our extensive network and expertise ensure that your organization remains compliant while promoting a safe and productive workplace.
-Discover how PROCOM can support your DOT testing needs with reliable solutions tailored to your specific requirements you share with us.
+Discover how PROCOM can support your DOT testing needs with reliable solutions tailored to your specific requirements you share with us

 Let PROCOM Show You The Basics